Skip to content

 Practical Implications

 In practical terms, a VQE simulation campaign requiring 7 days of CPU computation can be completed in approximately 4 days on a GTX 1060 GPU.
-For workflows involving many molecular configurations, this compounds significantly.
+For workflows involving many molecular configurations, this compounds.

 Basis Set Impact